gvwilson/sdxpy/src/func/index.md

 6. Return the function's result.

-The arguments passed to the functions can be expressions rather than constants, so we have to evaluate them when we make the call.
-We have decided not to put them in a sub-list in order to save ourselves one more layer of parentheses.

 <div class="callout" markdown="1">

 ### Eager and Lazy

-We said above that we have to evaluate a function's arguments when we call it, which is called [%g eager_evaluation "eager evaluation" %].
+Evaluating a function's arguments before we run it is called [%g eager_evaluation "eager evaluation" %].
-We could instead use [%g lazy_evaluation "lazy evaluation" %], in which case we would pass the argument sub-lists into the function and let the function evaluate them when it needed their values.
+We could instead use [%g lazy_evaluation "lazy evaluation" %], in which case we would pass the argument sub-lists into the function and let it evaluate them when it needed their values.
-Python and most other languages use the former strategy, but a handful of languages, such as R, use the latter.
+Python and most other languages are eager, but a handful of languages, such as R, are lazy.
 It's a bit more work,
 but it allows the function to inspect the expressions it has been called with and decide how to handle them.